prestonButton/profilePic/README.md

 v0.0.0
 This contains my working code for HTML/CSS/vanilla JS. hoping to add multiple options such as React and jQuery etc. Contributions welcome, just submit a PR

+v1.0.0
+will be first usable version with documentation.
+No target date set yet, but coming soon.